abhishekarya1/Hash-Define-myNotes/content/system-design/hld.md

 [/networking](/networking/notes)

 ## Observability
+It is the ability to understand the internal state or condition of a complex system based solely on knowledge of its external outputs, specifically its telemetry.

+The 3 pillars of observability:
+- **Logs** - granular, time-stamped, complete and immutable records
+- **Traces** - record the end-to-end “journey” of every user request
+- **Metrics** - measures of application and system health over time

-**Logs and Metrics**: centralized logs with trace and gather metrics in a timeseries DB
+**Treat logs as a continuous stream**: centralized logs with trace and gather metrics in a timeseries DB

 **Anomaly Detection**: detecting faults
 - Confidence Intervals - may flag black friday traffic spikes as anomaly